[Be] of the same mind one toward another. Mind not high things, but condescend to men of low estate. Be not wise in your own conceits.

 For I know nothing by myself; yet am I not hereby justified: but he that judgeth me is the Lord.

-I was made just
+I have been made just

 I write not these things to shame you, but as my beloved sons I warn [you. ]